lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 window and the FCN number.
 A delay between each fragment can be added to respect regulation rules or constraints imposed by the applications.
 Each time a fragment is sent the FCN is decreased of one value and the bitmap is set.
 The send state can be leaved for different reasons (for both reasons it goes to WAIT BITMAP STATE):

-- the FCN reaches value 0 and there are more fragments.
+* The FCN reaches value 0 and there are more fragments.
 In that case an all-0 fragmet is sent and the timer is set.
 The sender will wait for the bitmap acknowledged by the receiver.

-- the last fragment is sent.
+* The last fragment is sent.
 In that case an all-1 fragment with the MIC is sent and the sender will wait for the bitmap acknowledged by the receiver.
 The sender set a timer to wait for the ack.

 During the transition between the SEND state of the current window and the WAIT BITMAP, the sender start listening to the radio and start a timer.
 This timer